-- 1. Stationary Storage Products for energy grid systems, telecommunications and new green-energy solutions such as solar and wind. - 2.
+- 1. Stationary Storage Products for energy grid systems, telecommunications and new green- energy solutions such as solar and wind. - 2.
 Motive Power Products for electric vehicles, including automobiles, forklifts used in materials handling, and other transportation applications, including the maritime sector.

-- 3. Industrial Products for energy storage. - 4.
+- 3. Industrial Power Products including our new PowerPad 2400 and PowerPad 900 suitcase batteries. - 4.
 Other specialty applications, which require complex power solutions, can include systems which are linked with a number of energy generating sources and also would include competencies in building systems for third parties. - 5.
-Electrodes, Cells, Modules and our SeparionTM separators for the Lithium Ion Batteries.
+Electrodes and our SeparionTM separators for the Lithium Ion Batteries.

-We continue to invest heavily in research and development, with approximately 27.7% of revenue being reinvested in research and development activities during the year ending September 30, 2015.
-Our team of mechanical, electrical, battery and system engineers enables us to offer clients a complete solution for their requirements while our team of chemists, physicists and material scientists offers our clients the most advanced electrodes, cells and separators.
+We continue to invest heavily in research and development, with approximately 23.5% of revenue being reinvested in research and development activities during the quarter ending June 30, 2015.
+Our team of mechanical, electrical, battery and system engineers enables us to offer clients a complete solution for their requirements while our team of chemists, physicists and material scientists offers our clients the most advanced electrodes and separators.